Faculty Senate Approval- March 2015

 Recommendation 13 Student evaluation of instruction

 Applies to all full-time and part-time faculty who are not represented by collective bargaining.
 Faculty in the SOM and SOPP are excluded.

-The evaluation should be administered at the end of the semester, preferably in the fourteenth week but no earlier than the thirteenth week.
+Absent extraordinary circumstances, a student evaluation of instruction form will normally be administered no earlier than the last week of class.
 Ample time should be given during class time for a student volunteer to administer the evaluation.
 The faculty member shall not comment upon the evaluation, administer it or be present during its administration.